alan-turing-institute/data-safe-haven/docs/policies/data_transfer/ingress.md

-# Bringing data and software into the Turing Safe Haven
+# Data ingress

 This document discusses bringing data or software into the environment from an external source.
 This process is known as ingress.

 ## Data ingress (data entering a secure Environment from an external source)